 Four Ways to Decorate Onesies

 I planned a few different mediums and methods for guests to use while they were decorating the onesies.
-Spoiler alert: there was no puff paint involved.
+The key to baby shower onesie decorating?
+Leave the puff paint out of it.

 - Fabric Markers.
 We provided fabric markers and stencils so guests could either freehand designs or use stencils to make them a little more tidy.